 These meltingly tender almond-flavored cookies are all about the signature powdered sugar coating that gives them their name.
 The secret to achieving the most generous and uniform sugar blanket is to double-dip the cookies in sugar after they come out of the oven—the residual heat of the cookies will melt the first coating into an even glaze, to which the second coating will then adhere.
 If you prefer, swap toasted walnuts, hazelnuts, or pecans for the almonds.

 Claiming "the best" recipe for something as ubiquitous and beloved as chocolate chip cookies might sound presumptuous, but after over 100 tests and 1,500 cookies, we think this recipe earns the title.
 We settled on a technique that uses nutty brown butter and an overnight rest to yield cookies with the perfect balance of crisp edges and chewy centers, lots of gooey chocolate, and a pleasant toffee-like flavor.
 Don't have 24 hours to make a batch of cookies?
-Try Stella's much less demanding Quick and Easy Chocolate Chip Cookies, which incorporate hand-chopped chocolate for deliciously melty pockets and streaks throughout, or Vegan Chocolate Chip Cookies for a terrific dairy- and egg-free alternative.
+Try Stella's much less demanding chocolate chip cookies, which incorporate hand-chopped chocolate for deliciously melty pockets and streaks throughout, or our vegan chocolate chip cookies for a terrific dairy- and egg-free alternative.

 When we were testing oatmeal cookie recipes, it always struck us that the second batch we baked came out better than the first.
-That turned out to be no coincidence: Resting your portioned cookie batter for 45 to 75 minutes before baking gives the oats time to soak up moisture, which in turn makes the cookies extra thick and chewy.
+It turns out resting your portioned cookie batter for 45 to 75 minutes before baking gives the oats time to soak up moisture, which in turn makes the cookies extra thick and chewy.
 Instead of the pure sweetness of raisins, we prefer to use tart dried cherries or cranberries as our mix-in.

 Many snickerdoodle recipes call for a huge amount of cinnamon—up to equal parts cinnamon and sugar, a proportion that can give your cookies an astringent taste.
 You can avoid that outcome and keep the spicy flavor prominent by replacing some of the ground stuff with freshly grated stick cinnamon.
 A blend of coconut oil and butter keeps these snickerdoodles plenty rich, moist, and chewy.